nubenetes/awesome-kubernetes/docs/devsecops.md

 - [==github.blog: Safeguard your containers with new container signing capability in GitHub Actions (cosign)==](https://github.blog/2021-12-06-safeguard-container-signing-capability-actions/)
 - [chrisns/cosign-keyless-demo: Cosign Keyless GitHub Action Demo](https://github.com/chrisns/cosign-keyless-demo) Proof of concept that uses cosign and GitHub's in built OIDC for actions to sign container images, providing a proof that what is in the registry came from your GitHub action.
 - [blog.chainguard.dev: How To Verify Cosigned Container Images In Amazon ECS](https://blog.chainguard.dev/cosign-verify-ecs/)
+- [justinpolidori.it: Secure Your Docker Images With Cosign (and OPA Gatekeeper)](https://www.justinpolidori.it/posts/20220116_sign_images_with_cosign_and_verify_with_gatekeeper/) Learn how combining Gatekeeper + Cosign for image signature validation with the new external_data feature lets you stop untrusted docker images from being deployed on your Kubernetes cluster.

 ## GitHub security
 - [GitHub security: what does it take to protect your company from credentials leaking on GitHub? 🌟](https://blog.gitguardian.com/github-security/)